sdmx-twg/vtl/meetings/2026/June_Paris/May_28_Paris.md

 3. Current projects and implementations
 4. Future projects

 Drafts of the document will be shared among VTL TF as they will be made available.
-Since a paragraph about the relation on VTL with DDI is to be written, any material, even in draft, is more than welcome (especially from Thomas and CASD colleagues).

 Javier informed that the work for aligning VTL with SDMX is in progress; the goal is to update the Section 6 of SDMX (containing the relation vith VTL) by the end of the year, when SDMX 3.2 release will be published.